 Usually, the conversation goes like this.
-Friend or acquaintance: „You have bought a house on Faroe Islands?
+Friend or acquaintance: “You have bought a house in the Faroe Islands?
 You guys are crazy.
 Faroe Islands … how do you get there?
 And how do you get around on site?“ I will tell you.
 The basics.
 And insider tips.

 Although the Faroe Islands are located in the middle of the North Atlantic, roughly somewhere between Scotland, Island and Norway, there are direct flights from England, Iceland, Norway and Denmark year round.
 If your home base is America, Canada or Germany, you’ll catch a plane to Reykjavík or Copenhagen and a connecting flight with Atlantic Airways to Faroe Islands.
 Make sure you get a window seat.
 The landing approach to Vágar airport is spectacular.
 Feel like a bird flying over the sea, steep cliffs and bizarrely shaped mountains.